It is a group of drugs that act by blocking the action of a chemical called histamine in the body.

 Some medications may interact with antihistamines, increasing the side effects of one or both medications.
 It is usually best to avoid taking antihistamines at the same time as certain medications, including:

 - Certain types of antidepressants.
 Tricyclic antidepressants such as Amitriptyline and Lofepramine may interact with antihistamines.
 Other antidepressants such as Moclobemide.

-- Antacids, which can interfere with the absorption of antihistamine, which makes it less effective.
+- Antacids can interfere with the absorption of antihistamine, making it less effective.

-- A group of medicines called Antimuscarinics.
-This includes medicines such as hyoscine, oxybutynin, propantheline and tolterodine.
+- A group of medicines is called Antimuscarinics.
+This includes medicines such as hyoscine, oxybutynin, propantheline, and tolterodine.

-Because these medications can give you similar side effects, such as dry mouth or trouble urinating, the combination can aggravate side effects.
+The combination can aggravate side effects because these medications can give you similar side effects, such as dry mouth or trouble urinating.

-If you are buying your antihistamine at a pharmacy, be sure to tell the pharmacist if you take other medicines so they can advise you accordingly.
+If you are buying your antihistamine at a pharmacy, tell the pharmacist if you take other medicines so they can advise you accordingly.